Skip to main content

 • Break the wing: Move the wing out on the side you think is less likely to be tested.
 This is your "risk" side.

 • Wing width: A good starting point is to make your wings 25 to 50 points wide if you’re trading on large indexes.
-If you’re trading on another underlying asset, you can adjust accordingly based on the volatility of the asset in comparison.
+For another underlying asset, adjust based on its volatility.

 Payoff: max profit, max loss, and breakevens

-OK, let’s talk numbers: how do you actually make money with butterfly spreads?
+Let’s talk numbers: how do you make money with butterfly spreads?

 Here’s the breakdown by type: